MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 ## Basic Markdown, GFM, and special characters

-You can learn the basics of Markdown, GitHub Flavored Markdown (GFM), and OPS specific extensions in the general articles on [Markdown](how-to-write-use-markdown.md) and [Markdown reference](markdown-reference.md).
+You can learn the basics of Markdown, GitHub Flavored Markdown (GFM), and OPS-specific extensions in the general articles on [Markdown](how-to-write-use-markdown.md) and [Markdown reference](markdown-reference.md).

 Markdown uses special characters such as \*, \`, and \# for formatting.
 If you wish to include one of these characters in your content, you must do one of two things:

-- Put a backslash before the special character to "escape" it (for example, `\*` for a \*)
+- Put a backslash before the special character to "escape" it (for example, `\*` for a \*).
 - Use the [HTML entity code](http://www.ascii.cl/htmlcodes.htm) for the character (for example, `&#42;` for a &#42;).

 ## File names